So, you’re finally graduating. Now what do you do?!

 Government concentrators are especially well prepared (and typically quite interested) in working for or with governments.
 Whether it’s working in the United States at the federal, state, or local level – or traveling to another country to work with a Non Governmental Organization – opportunities abound for you to put those political science theories into practice.
 Can you increase voter turnout?
 Go out and try.
 How does Congress really work?
 Go work on the Hill and see.
 Do you see a need for better governing institutions in developing countries?
 Go and make it happen.

 OCS has a list of helpful web sites related to government and military service, and in addition to OCS, your House fellowships and public service tutors will be able to help.

 But what if you don’t want to go to law school or graduate school or a think tank or an international NGO, or Wall Street or Washington?
 Or at least not just yet?
 One option is to take advantage of a Fellowship to travel or study abroad.
-To find out about Fellowship opportunities, the place to start is the OCS introduction to Harvard fellowships, and your House Fellowships Tutor.
+To find out about Fellowship opportunities, the place to start is the Undergraduate Research and Fellowships (URAF) website, and your House Fellowships Tutor.
 Your tutors should be able to help you identify fellowships that appeal to your interests.